US STOCKS-Wall Street extends rally, elevated by Apple and chipmakers

 “Some of the sharp moves in the market were driven by the fact that Fed tightening is starting to have an impact on economic growth and financial conditions.”

-Advancing issues outnumbered declining ones on the NYSE by a 2.21-to-1 ratio; on Nasdaq, a 1.85-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.15-to-1 ratio; on Nasdaq, a 1.79-to-1 ratio favored advancers.

-The S&P 500 posted no new 52-week highs and 1 new low; the Nasdaq Composite recorded 22 new highs and 5 new lows.
-(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Bernadette Baum)
+The S&P 500 posted no new 52-week highs and 1 new lows; the Nasdaq Composite recorded 25 new highs and 5 new lows.
+(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Bernadette Baum and Chizu Nomiyama)